Skip to main content

 Q: Do I need to do anything before I receive my renewal notice?

-A: We encourage you to make sure your mailing address, phone number, and email address are up-to-date so your renewal reaches you.
+A: We encourage you to make sure your mailing address, phone number, and email address are up to date.
 Log in to your account at www.VermontHealthConnect.gov or call 1-855-899-9600.
 Long-Term Care (LTC) Medicaid members can contact your specific eligibility specialist to update them directly or call Customer Support at 1-800-250-8427.

 Q: I just sent in my renewal paperwork.
 Why did I get a closure notice?